dentarg/auth0-blog/_posts/2017-01-11-how-to-configure-create-react-app.markdown

 ---

 **TL;DR:** There are several tools available for developers to aid the building of various types of websites and applications.
-One of such is [**Create React App(CRA)**](https://github.com/facebookincubator/create-react-app), the CLI tool that helps JavaScript developers create **React** apps with no build configuration.
+One such tool is [**Create React App(CRA)**](https://github.com/facebookincubator/create-react-app), the CLI tool that helps JavaScript developers create react apps with no build configuration.
 As awesome as **CRA** is, developers still need a way of tweaking, adding special scripts and modules that doesn't come bundled with **CRA**.
-Today, I'll teach you how to create your own custom create-react-app scripts that you and your team harbor!
+Today, I'll teach you how to create custom `create-react-app` scripts for you and your team!

 ---

-Many developers already use [create-react-app](https://github.com/facebookincubator/create-react-app) to build their React applications, but like I mentioned earlier, developers are still screaming for more configurations!
+Many developers already use [create-react-app](https://github.com/facebookincubator/create-react-app) to build their React applications, but like I mentioned earlier, developers are still screaming for more configuration options!
 Some are interested in having support for:

 * PostCSS
 * CSS Modules